 - Next, add crushed tomatoes, sugar and remaining salt.
 Bring to a boil, then reduce to a simmer, stirring occasionally.
-The longer you let it set, the more flavor you’ll get!
+The longer you let it sit, the more flavor you’ll get!
 Anywhere from 20 minutes to 2 hours.

-- Remove heat and add cream and paneer cubes.
+- Remove from heat and add cream and paneer cubes.
 Stir to combine.
 Add salt to taste.
 Serve with rice, cilantro and naan.

 Tip: If making ahead of time, freeze sauce separately from rice.